quangtruong452001/WebAssignment/README.md

 ## Progress
 ### Week 1+2:
+- **Title**: LGear
-- Design the layout
+- Design the UI: base on [XGear](thenewxgear.com), using [Figma](https://www.figma.com/file/INifeZQLxd4BjNWoLP9u3A/WebAssignment?node-id=0%3A1)
+    - UI for customers
+    - UI for admin and staff
-- Design the Database (?)
+- Design the Database(MySQL):
+    - User: staff, admin, customers
+    - Product
-- Decide Language and technology to use
+- Decide Language and technology to use:
+    - Front-end: html, css, bootstrap5
+    - Back-end: PHP vs JS